-- Lack of a valid Veterinarian-Client-Patient Relationship (VCPR). - Failure to keep accurate, adequate and complete drug use records. - Failure to follow the manufacturer or veterinarian prescribed label directions for treatment or the appropriate withdrawal time. - Inadequate identification of all cattle, including bull calves. - Mistakenly milking a treated cow into the bulk tank or not diverting milk from the bulk tank. - Drugs with long withdrawal times which pose a higher risk for residues (i.e., treatment of youngstock with gentamycin resulting in a residue as an older animal). - Use of medicated milk replacers for calves sold as yeal. - The use of prohibited drugs or extra-label use of aminoglycosides (i.e., gentamicin) in cattle.
-The AABP and the Academy of Veterinary Consultants (AVC) strongly discourage any use of aminoglycosides for the treatment of disease in all classes of cattle because of the significant risk of extremely long and unpredictable withdrawal times of these drugs from the kidneys of treated animals, resulting in great risk of generating violative tissue residues at harvest.

-- Use of sulfonamides (i.e., Sustain III Calf Bolus) other than Sulfadimethoxine (i.e., ALBON® Bolus) in lactating dairy cattle.
-Extra-label use of sulfadimethoxine in lactating dairy cattle is prohibited by FDA regulation. - Reduced animal liver and kidney function, particularly in unhealthy animals where drug metabolism may be compromised, may result in poorly defined and significantly extended drug withholding times. - Failure to extend the withdrawal period when a drug, not approved for use in lactating dairy animals, is used in an extra-label fashion. - The use of multiple drugs requiring withholding without seeking veterinary guidance on appropriate extended withholding periods.
+- Lack of a valid Veterinarian-Client-Patient Relationship (VCPR). - > Failure to keep accurate, adequate and complete drug use records. - Failure to follow the manufacturer or veterinarian prescribed label directions for treatment or the appropriate withdrawal time. - Inadequate identification of all cattle, including bull calves. - Mistakenly milking a treated cow into the bulk tank or not diverting milk from the bulk tank. - > Drugs with long withdrawal times which pose a higher risk for residues (i.e., treatment of youngstock with gentamycin resulting in a residue as an older animal). - > Use of medicated milk replacers for calves sold as veal. - > The use of prohibited drugs or extra-label use of aminoglycosides (i.e., gentamicin) in cattle.
+The AABP and the Academy of Veterinary Consultants (AVC) strongly discourage any use of aminoglycosides for the treatment of disease in all classes of cattle because of the significant risk - > Use of sulfonamides (i.e., Sustain III Calf Bolus) other than Sulfadimethoxine (i.e., ALBON® Bolus) in lactating dairy cattle.
+Extra-label use of sulfadimethoxine in lactating dairy cattle is prohibited by FDA regulation. - > Reduced animal liver and kidney function, particularly in unhealthy animals where drug metabolism may be compromised, may result in poorly defined and significantly extended drug withholding times. - > Failure to extend the withdrawal period when a drug, not approved for use in lactating dairy animals, is used in an extra-label fashion. - > The use of multiple drugs requiring withholding without seeking veterinary guidance on appropriate extended withholding periods.